seblindfors/LibSettings/README.md

 ### AppendAddOnCategory(name, generator, callback)

-This function appends more settings to an add-on category.
+Appends more settings to an add-on category.
 It waits until the add-on is loaded before creating the category, allowing saved variables to be loaded first.

 **Parameters:**